SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP)

 Current Recipients of SNAP:

-During normal circumstances, the form is also available for pick up from all State benefits offices.
-After you have filled out your application and gathered all the required paperwork to verify your information, visit the benefits office closest to your residence.
+The paper application form is also available for pick up from all State processing centers.
+After you have filled out the application and gathered all required paperwork to verify your information, you may visit the processing center closest to your residence.

 An intake worker will review your completed application package to determine if you qualify for SNAP benefits.
 If you are eligible, the worker will assign you to one of three eligibility standards, based on your family’s unique situation.
 The federal poverty guidelines (FPL) listed below will help you to determine if your monthly income exceeds SNAP eligibility criteria.
 If your income exceed the criteria, you will not be eligible for SNAP assistance.